| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 For a method on printing the file contents in a smaller font size, see

-the end of the previous section on @verbatim
+the end of the previous section on @verbatim.

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-command is used for Lisp code.
+@lisp: Marking a Lisp ExampleThe @lisp command is used for Lisp code.
 It is synonymous

-with the @example
+with the @example command.

 This is an example of text written between an |

-instead of @example
+Use @lisp instead of @example to preserve information

 regarding the nature of the example.
 This is useful, for example, if